Check dmesg¶

 Executes

-dmesg --level=emerg,alert,crit,err --ctimeto read the kernel ring bufferKnown false positives are filtered out by default, including common harmless messages such as „Assuming drive cache: write through“, „ioctl error in smb2_get_dfs_refer rc=-5“, and various KVM/EFI/SMBus messages
+dmesg --level=emerg,alert,crit,err --ctimeto read the kernel ring bufferKnown false positives are filtered out by default, including common harmless messages such as „Assuming drive cache: write through“, „ioctl error in smb2_get_dfs_refer rc=-5“, „shpchp pci_hp_register failed with error -16“ on virtualized hosts, and various KVM/EFI/SMBus messages.
+The bundled default ignore list is annotated inline with the rationale and reference URLs for each entry, so it can be re-evaluated as the plugin matures

 Additional messages can be excluded using the